Wolkat - a family business closing the loop on textile recycling

 - Recycle: After all the sorting, one recycles the ‘useless’ textiles.
-During this process, the fabric is cut into pieces and fibers.

-By sorting second hand textile and offering different types of end products Wolkat can process 94-96 % of the discarded textile as second hand textile or sustainable end product.
+- By sorting second hand textile and offering different types of end products Wolkat can process 94-96 % of the discarded textile as second hand textile or sustainable end product.

-Within the Wolkat recycling process, one uses only 10 ml of water for 1 kg of textile.
+- Within the Wolkat recycling process, one uses only 10 ml of water for 1 kg of textile.

-For more sustainability, pesticides and dyes are banned completely from the production chain.
+- For more sustainability, pesticides and dyes are banned completely from the production chain.